-SAG 2019: Best red carpet fashion
+SAG Awards 2019: Fashion on the red carpet

 She was one of several stars to use the silver carpet (or the absence of a red one) as a chance to sport colors that might otherwise clash.
 Rumer Willis, Sandra Oh, Marin Hinkle, Madeline Brewer, Jane Fonda and Laura Harrier were among numerous attendees to appear in shades of red and pink that are often overlooked.

-Elsewhere, there were lighthearted touches galore, from to Yara Shahidi's Fendi spandex catsuit, which she wore under a sheer tulle dress, to "Glow" actress Betty Gilpin's metallic silver tiered gown.
+Elsewhere, there were lighthearted touches galore, from Yara Shahidi's Fendi spandex catsuit, which she wore under a sheer tulle dress, to "Glow" actress Betty Gilpin's metallic silver tiered gown.

 The latter's co-star Shakira Barrera showed off her heritage with what appeared to be a Nicaraguan flag, attached to a body-hugging white dress, which she unfurled for the waiting cameras.
 And "Rupaul's Drag Race" star Shangela Laquifa Wadley wore one of the night's most memorable and divisive numbers, turning heads in a fluffy two-tone princess dress.